-Line 40-Loans From Officers, Directors, Trustees, and Other Disqualified Persons
+Line 40-Loans From Officers, Directors, Trustees, and Other Disqualified Persons and other disqualified persons.

-Enter the unpaid balance of loans received from officers, directors, trustees, and other disqualified persons.
 For loans outstanding at the end of the year, attach a schedule that provides (for each loan) the name and title of the lender and the information specified in the line 28 instructions.